 Section Four - Budget and Funding 2016/17

-Our annual budget sets out the resources we need to carry out our regulatory responsibilities for the year.
-The budget for 2016/17 will enable us to make a strong start to our new responsibilities for audit regulation and embed our new regulatory approach as we begin our new three year strategy.
+Our annual budget sets out the resources we need to carry out our responsibilities for the year.
+The budget for 2016/17 reflects the new regulatory responsibilities we will be given as the competent authority for audit.

 Expenditure